Govinda-Fichtner/MacbookSetup/README.md

 - **Infrastructure as Code**: Terraform, Packer
 - **System Monitoring**: htop for process monitoring

+### About Packer Installation

+#### Why Packer is Installed Directly (Not via Homebrew)

+HashiCorp's Packer is installed directly from the official HashiCorp releases rather than through Homebrew.
+This is because:

+- HashiCorp changed Packer's license to BUSL (Business Source License)
+- This license change conflicts with Homebrew's requirement for open-source licenses
+- Homebrew has disabled the Packer formula with the message: "Disabled because it will change its license to BUSL on the next release!"

+Our setup script handles this by automatically downloading the official binary from HashiCorp's release page, verifying it, and installing it to your system.

+#### Packer as a Complementary Tool for OrbStack

+Packer serves as an important companion to OrbStack by:

+- **Creating custom VM images** that can be used with OrbStack's VM capabilities
+- **Standardizing development environments** across your team with versioned machine images
+- **Automating the creation of test environments** with predefined configurations and software
+- **Supporting infrastructure as code practices** alongside Terraform for complete VM lifecycle management

+This powerful combination enables you to create reproducible development and testing environments using the same tools you would use in production cloud deployments.

 ### Terminal and Editor Tools
 - **iTerm2**: Enhanced terminal emulator
 - **Warp**: Modern terminal with AI features